 What Causes Neuropathy ?

 If you have these feelings in your feet and hands, diabetes is the most common cause.
-Another common cause chemotherapy cancer treatment.
-Some people get “idiopathic” neuropathy which means we don’t know what caused it – they don’t have diabetes, and they never hand cancer.
+Another common cause is chemotherapy cancer treatment.
+Some people get “idiopathic” neuropathy which means we don’t know what caused it – they don’t have diabetes, and they never had cancer.